azsk/DevOpsKit-docs/09-AzureDevOps(VSTS)-Security/Readme.md

 ### Setting up Continuous Assurance - Step by Step

-In this section, we will walk through the steps of setting up a DevOps pipeline for ADO Continuous Assurance coverage.
+In this section, we will walk through the steps of setting up an Azure DevOps pipeline for ADO Continuous Assurance coverage.
 To get started, we need the following

 __Prerequisite:__

-- DevOps organization and project
+- ADO organization and project
 - "Project Collection Administrator" or "Owner" permission to perform below task:

     •	Install "ADO Security Scanner" extension